BDUG/l4rerust/docs/musl_integration_whitepaper.md

 component logic to determine whether a rebuild is required.

 After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, inotify, and nanosleep entry points remain.
-The script inspects `libc.a`, extracts the object files that define these symbols, and repackages them into a reduced archive while moving the full musl `libc` and dynamic loader aside.
-This ensures the staged runtime only provides the handful of kernel interfaces that are absent from the L4Re core libraries, avoiding conflicts with the native `pthread-l4`, `l4re_c`, and `l4re_c-util` implementations that ship with L4Re.
+The reduction step inspects the L4Re core static libraries (`libl4re_c.a`, `libl4re_c-util.a`, and `libpthread-l4.a`) and discards any musl objects whose symbols are already provided by those archives before repackaging the remaining objects into a minimal `libc.musl-minimal.a`.
+The helper then creates a combined `libc.a` via the archiver’s MRI scripting mode so that the staged prefix exposes a single archive composed of the native L4Re implementations and the musl fallbacks.
+The original musl `libc` and dynamic loader are still moved aside to prevent accidental linkage.
+This guarantees that the staged runtime only contributes kernel helper interfaces that L4Re lacks while presenting callers with a unified libc archive.

 ### Rust integration